blue0513/slackdeck-proto/README.md

 ## Setup

-1. You need install electron
+1. You need to install electron
-2. You should edit the SlackURL for web in `index.html`
+2. You should edit the SlackURL for web in `index.html` (ex: "https://blue0513-private-room.slack.com")

 ## Usage